dirk-rathje/pagespeed-benchmark/README.md

 ## Nielsen's three thresholds

-Among the merits of usability expert Jacob Nielsen, among others author of more than twelve books on usability and editor of the [Alertbox newsletter](https://www.nngroup.com/articles/), is popularising Miller's thresholds.
+Among the merits of usability expert Jacob Nielsen, author of more than twelve books on usability and editor of the [Alertbox newsletter](https://www.nngroup.com/articles/), is popularising Miller's thresholds.

 > * One tenth of a second (0.1) is about the limit for having the user feel that the system is reacting instantaneously, meaning that no special feedback is necessary except to display the result.
 This would be the response time limit for any applets that allow users to move, zoom, or otherwise manipulate screen elements in real time.